Thursday, December 26, 2024

 One night last weekend, I was sitting in the living room, which was lit only by the Christmas tree, some lights among the Santas on the mantle, and my task light, listening to Handel's Messiah and hand piecing a sunflower block, when something in my brain exploded, connecting giving attention and world peace in the most unlikely, but perhaps the most meaningful way.
 Let me try to trace my thinking.

 At the same time, I was reading two entirely disparate books that had attention at their centres.
 One was Matt Haig's The Life Impossible, in which the 72-year-old retired school teacher and widow, Grace Winter, travels to the island of Ibiza to check out a house she has apparently inherited from an old friend.
 I should say that when Grace became a widow, she lost the single thing in life to which she gave her attention.
 This was because she casually refused to drive her son to the local shops on a rainy day, her attention being elsewhere, and his bicycle collided with a bus.
 Grieving a child's death is one of the most difficult things parents are called on to do, and I don't think we can criticize anyone for the way in which they navigate a loss that is both emotional and existential.
+What can you do with the infinite hole that is the loss of a child?
 What has the universe become that it can take away a child?
 Its indifference, if not its malignity, is manifest.
 Grace's strategy is to make her world smaller and smaller, dividing it into manageable chunks, by paying attention to as little as possible, unspooling her days watching anodyne, bland TV.

 No comments: